-For loans, receivables and held-to-maturity investments that are carried at amortized cost, Credicorp first assesses whether impairment exists individually for financial assets that are individually significant, or collectively for financial assets that are not individually significant.
+For loans, receivables and held-to-maturity investments that are carried at amortized cost, Credicorp first assesses whether impairment exists individually for financial assets that are not individually significant.
 If Credicorp determines that no objective evidence of impairment exists for an individually assessed financial asset, whether significant or not, it includes the asset in a group of financial assets with similar credit risk characteristics and collectively assesses them for impairment.
 Assets that are individually assessed for impairment and for which an impairment loss is, or continues to be, recognized are not included in a collective assessment of impairment.